-A cover is when an artist duplicates or reinterprets an already existing song in their own style.
-The arrangement is generally not changed much and is very close to the original.
-A remake, on the other hand, is almost like a complete redo of a song.
+A cover is when an artist duplicates or reinterprets an already existing song in their style.
+The arrangement is generally not changed much and is close to the original.
+A remake is almost like a complete redo of a song.
 The artist changes the style of the original and reworks it in their own way.

 ‘The Man Who Sold The World’ is often incorrectly attributed to Nirvana, who performed the song at their MTV Unplugged concert in 1993.
 But the original is by David Bowie and was released in 1970.